Lajos Tóth (fighter pilot)

-Lieutenant Lajos Tóth (nicknamed "Drumi", born 25 August 1922; died 11 June 1951) was one of the most successful fighter pilots of the Royal Hungarian Air Force in the Second World War.
+Lieutenant Lajos Tóth (25 August 1922 – 11 June 1951), nicknamed Drumi, was one of the most successful fighter pilots of the Royal Hungarian Air Force in the Second World War.
 He scored 24 aerial victories against the Soviet Air Force and an additional four against the United States Air Force for a total of 28 confirmed kills.
 After the war he voluntarily repatriated from exile in the United States to serve in the aerial combat arm of the Hungarian People's Army but was ultimately arrested and executed in one of the "salami" show trials in 1951.

 Early life

 Lajos Tóth was born in 1922 in Újfehértó.
 After completing his secondary school studies in Pécs, he enrolled as a cadet at the air force division of the Ludovica Academy in 1940 where he was quickly recognised for his ability to fly.
 He graduated from the academy as valedictorian and was subsequently commissioned as a second lieutenant at a Hungarian air force base in Kassa where he was selected to become a fighter pilot in 1942.

 He shot down his first aircraft, a Soviet La-5, on 5 September 1943.
 Having been overwhelmed in a dogfight the following month, Tóth was shot down by a Soviet fighter on 3 October 1943 over enemy territory in Ukraine.
 Despite his wounds, he swam across the Dnieper River where he was wounded a second time by a Red Army machine gunner on patrol before reaching German lines five days later.

 His record on the Eastern Front was 95 (possibly 93) sorties and nine kills.